Big Ben

 Monday–Friday

 Each day offers a balance between interactive instruction and cultural activities with time on your own, too.
-Morning classes and afternoon activities may swap places.
+Morning activities and afternoon classes may swap places.

 • Hands-on classes with expert instructors and theatre professionals

-• Dinner at the hostel/hotel or out in the community
+• Dinner at the hostel/student accommodation or out in the community

 Weekends